Generating Preview Tables for Entity Graphs: Related Work

 \section{Related Work}

 There have been several studies on schema summarization for relational databases~\cite{DBLP:journals/pvldb/YangPS09, DBLP:journals/pvldb/YangPS11a, DBLP:conf/vldb/YuJ06a}, XML~\cite{DBLP:conf/vldb/YuJ06a} and general graph data~\cite{DBLP:conf/sigmod/TianHP08, DBLP:conf/icde/ZhangTP10}. \cite{DBLP:conf/vldb/YuJ06a} produces schema summarization for relational databases and XML data.
-Its summary is in the form of a condensed schema tree where a node may correspond to multiple nodes or a trunk in the original schema tree.
 The notion of summary in~\cite{DBLP:journals/pvldb/YangPS09,DBLP:journals/pvldb/YangPS11a} refers to clustering the tables in a database by their semantic roles and similarities as well as identifying direct join relationships and indirect join paths between the tables.
 The graph summarization in~\cite{DBLP:conf/sigmod/TianHP08,DBLP:conf/icde/ZhangTP10} groups graph nodes based on their attribute similarity and allows users to browse the summary from different grouping granularities.
 As explained in Sec.~\ref{sec:introduction}, these methods are inapplicable or ineffective for producing preview tables from entity graphs, due to differences in input/output data models and goals.

 There are many works on graph clustering~\cite{Schaeffer:2007:SGC:2296006.2296057}.
 They are not effective for generating preview tables, since clustering focuses on partitioning but does not present a concise structure.
 On the contrary, a preview only selects a small number of key attributes (vertices) and non-key attributes (edges) from a schema graph.